mattander/mattdev/content/projects/mississauga-parks.md

 ---
 title: Mississauga Parks
-description: "This is the find a park application that I build for my day job.
+description: "This is the find a park application that I built for my day job.
 I had lot's of challenges here. "
 link: https://www.mississauga.ca/events-and-attractions/parks/find-a-park/
 date: 2021-09-24T18:16:16.959Z